Back to Library

 Introduction

-Biochemistry is the study of the chemical processes that occur within living organisms.
-It is a relatively new field of study, with most of its major discoveries being made in the 20th century.
-However, the roots of biochemistry can be traced back to the early days of chemistry, when scientists began to investigate the composition and properties of living matter.
+Biochemistry is the study of the chemical processes within living organisms.
+While a relatively young field with most major discoveries in the 20th century, its roots trace back to early chemistry when scientists began investigating the composition and properties of living matter.

 Basic Concepts

-• The cell: The cell is the basic unit of life.
-All living organisms are composed of cells, and the chemical reactions that occur within cells are responsible for the functioning of the organism.
+• The cell: The basic unit of life.
+All organisms are composed of cells, and intracellular chemical reactions govern organism function.

-• Biomolecules: Biomolecules are the molecules that make up living organisms.
-These include proteins, carbohydrates, lipids, and nucleic acids.
+• Biomolecules: The molecules constituting living organisms, including proteins, carbohydrates, lipids, and nucleic acids.

-• Metabolism: Metabolism is the sum of all the chemical reactions that occur in living organisms.
-These reactions provide the energy and building blocks that the organism needs to function.
+• Metabolism: The sum of all chemical reactions within an organism, providing energy and building blocks for function.

 Equipment and Techniques